trcodeers/propacity/README.md

 4. Browser local storage to persist data

 <h3>Responsive</h3>
-This app is responsive across all the device's screen.
+This app is responsive across all the device's screens.

 <h3> How it works </h3>